Project Context

 My contract ended right after the brief handover to the visual designer, hence there wasn't any opportunity to measure the business impact.

-However, this design encouraged continuous engagement and higher quality of supply / services from hotel partners, which ultimately can lead to improvement to customer's experience and higher conversion such as:
+However, this design encouraged continuous engagement and higher quality of supply and customer service from hotel partners, which ultimately can drive business impacts such as:

-• More robust inventory (variety of rate plans, refundable options, etc) and better content quality
+• Increase inventory completeness (rate plans, refundable options, etc)

 Key Learnings